Cart 0

 1991, August

-The theater returns to Chisinau after the first tour.
-The shows Hey people! by W. Saroyan and Waiting for Godot by S. Beckett were played on the biggest stages in Romania: Târgu Mureș, Cluj-Napoca, Oradea, Timișoara, Bucharest.
+The theater returns to Chișinău after completing its first tour.
+The performances of "Hello, Out There!" by W. Saroyan and "Waiting for Godot" by S. Beckett were staged on some of Romania's grandest stages: Târgu Mureș, Cluj-Napoca, Oradea, Timișoara, and Bucharest.

 1991, September